njaldea/nil-xit-test/doc/02-migration.md

 Convert your first Google Test to a visual test in about 15 minutes.

+> **Prerequisites**: Make sure you have xit-test installed in your project.
+See the [Installation Guide](./10-installation.md) for setup instructions.

 ## Step 1: Start with a GTest

 ```cpp